 You can read more information in your leaseholder agreement or in this document about your lease.

-There is also further information to help you with information about repairs and maintenance service.
+There is also further information to help you with information about leaseholder repairs and maintenance service.

-If you have already bought a shared ownership home with us, with have lots of useful information available this includes your shared owner responsibilities, including the lease, home improvements and new home cover.
+If you have already bought a shared ownership home from us, we have lots of useful information available.
+This includes your shared owner responsibilities, including the lease, home improvements and new home cover.